thexmanxyz/Async-Google-reCAPTCHA/README.md

 });
 ```

-If you want a different appearance for the CSS-Loader spinners change `load1` to `load2` - `load8` or `load1-small` - `load8-small`.
+If you want a different appearance for the CSS-Loader spinners change `load1` to `load2` - `load8`.
 More information about the supported CSS-Loader spinners can be found [here](https://projects.lukehaas.me/css-loaders/).
 The following spinners are included:

 ```
 <div class="load1 loader">Loading...</div>